Your web browser is outdated and may be insecure

 Our section on reasonable adjustments outlines a number of options of support that your employer should consider providing.
 You may benefit from protection from discrimination under the Equality Act 2010 - for more information see our section within this guide.

 Your employer has a legal duty of care to ensure they provide a safe and healthy workplace so far as is reasonably practicable.
-Our COVID-19 workplace risk assessment toolkit provides guidance on managing risks associated with transmission of respiratory infections, specifically COVID-19.
+Our Respiratory risk assessment toolkit provides guidance on managing risks associated with transmission of respiratory infections, specifically COVID-19.

 If you are employed in the NHS, most employers will have an absence management policy that outlines their process.